-• Section 1123.230 continues existing public interest standing, which permits a person with no individual harm nonetheless to enforce a public duty of the agency.
+• Section 1123.230 continues existing public interest standing, which permits a person who suffers no individual harm nonetheless to enforce a public duty of the agency.
 The section adds a new requirement that petitioner must request the agency to correct its action, and show the agency did not do so within a reasonable time.
+(This may not apply to review of a rule, because Section 1123.330 says a person may obtain review of a rule notwithstanding failure to petition for or otherwise seek amendment, repeal, or reconsideration of the rule.)

 The person must also exhaust available administrative remedies, subject to specified exceptions.

 - Mr. Baker of ACSA, CAPS, & PECG (letter attached to Memorandum 97-26) objects to requiring a request to the agency to correct its action.
-He says it is unnecessary because administrative remedies must be exhausted, and it only slows the process of stopping improper governmental activity.
+He says it is unnecessary because administrative remedies must be exhausted, and it "only works to slow down the process of putting a stop to an improper governmental activity."
 This requirement dates from the earliest staff drafts on judicial review in 1993, and was drawn from shareholder derivative suits where plaintiff must show efforts to secure action from the corporation's board of directors, including informing the board in writing of the nature of the complaint.
 Corp.
 Code § 800(b)(2). - In view of the requirement that petitioner must exhaust all available administrative remedies, an additional requirement of a request to the agency to correct its action seems unnecessary.
 Accordingly, the staff would delete it: